Game Boy Architecture

 Memory architecture of the PPU.

-The PPU has 8 KB of VRAM or ‘Display RAM’, which both PPU and CPU can access directly but not at the same time.
+The PPU is connected to 8 KB of VRAM or ‘Display RAM’.
+In doing so, it also provides arbitrated access to the CPU.
 Those 8 KB will contain most of the data the PPU will need to render graphics.
-The remaining bits will be stored inside the PPU instead, as they will require a faster access rate.
+The remaining materials will instead be stored inside the PPU, as they require faster access rates.

 The game is in charge of populating the different areas with the correct type of data.
-Moreover, the PPU exposes registers so the game can instruct the PPU on how that data is organised (there are many rules, though).
+Moreover, the PPU exposes registers so the game can instruct the PPU on how that data is organised.
+Nevertheless, there are many rules to follow (you’ll see it in the following sections).

 Constructing the frame

-Let’s see now how the PPU manages to draw stuff on the screen.
-For demonstration purposes, Super Mario Land 2 will be used as an example:
+Let’s see how the PPU manages to draw stuff on the screen.
+For demonstration purposes, Super Mario Land 2 will be used as an example.

 Tiles